andrew-d-gordon/Line-Find/line-set/docs/find_lines.md

         line added to the set.
 This will find sets representing each permutation of non conflicting lines (each crossing through entirely unique points in the pt set) as well as allow you to choose the largest set of non conflicting lines.
 O(2^n) as 2^n subsets are technically possible but many recursive calls should be avoided by only making the recursive call with the new line added to the set when it has only unseen points to the set thus far.
+The above implementation was utilized for the `find_max_unique_point_lines` and `find_max_upt_helper()` functions.

 * Return: Satisfying set of lines as their linear equation strings `['ax + by + c',...]`, and tuples `[(a, b, c),...]`.